Dietze1595/CS2-Get-LiveStats-From-HLTV-Events/README.md

 Choose the HLTV events in the console.
 Add http://localhost:3000/ as an OBS Browser Source.
 The portable release bundles node.exe and uses the installed Microsoft Edge browser for Playwright by default.
+Team logos are included in app/logos inside the extracted portable folder.
+To add more logos, copy the image into app/logos and add an entry in app/logos/teams.json.

 ## Requirements